Former U.S. ambassador Ryan Crocker charged with drunken driving

 “He tried to make it in front of the truck, but didn’t quite make it,” Briggs said.

-Crocker, whose attorney could not immediately be reached for comment, has pleaded not guilty to the charges, court officials said.
+Crocker has pleaded not guilty to the charges, court officials said.
+His attorney, Julie Twyford, could not immediately be reached for comment.

 Crocker, who was driving a 2009 Ford Mustang convertible, appeared to be intoxicated when officers approached him, Briggs said.
 He was charged with driving under the influence of alcohol after taking the breath test, he added.